Neurocrine Access Support for CRENESSITY

 Product Launch

-Facing tight deadlines and last-minute reviews, my team worked extended hours to implement feedback without compromising design.
-The launch resulted in a cohesive brand consistently applied across Neurocrine Access Support materials.
-Establishing this foundation was essential for maintaining visual consistency with the brand’s growth and supporting future product launches.
+Under tight timelines and late-stage reviews, my team worked extended hours to implement feedback while protecting the integrity of the design.
+The launch delivered a cohesive brand applied consistently across Neurocrine Access Support materials.
+This foundation was key to maintaining visual alignment as the brand evolved and to supporting future product introductions.

 Interested in exploring more projects or getting in touch?
 Click below to view my portfolio or contact me.